Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/systempaths_and_librarytools_notes.md

        The environment variable MY_ENV_VARIABLE is empty (zero length)
        ```

-    2. Set the variables value just for the one command.
+    2. Set the variables value just for i wothe one command.
 This is probably a feature tied to using **bash**.

        ```bash
        $ MY_ENV_VARIABLE="Hi students" ./print_my_environment_variable.sh